Twitter nears first profitable quarter as it slashes expenses, shares jump

-(Reuters) - Twitter Inc said on Thursday it could turn its first ever profit in the fourth quarter, after making sweeping cuts in expenses the past few months and finding sources of revenue beyond the advertising that dominates social media.
+(Reuters) - Twitter Inc (TWTR.N) said on Thursday it could turn its first ever profit in the fourth quarter, after making sweeping cuts in expenses the past few months and finding sources of revenue beyond the advertising that dominates social media.

 Shares of the company jumped nearly 8 percent to $18.50 in premarket trading.